Orbital hybridisation: In computational VB theory

+This means that in practice, hybrid orbitals do not conform to the simple ideas commonly taught and thus in scientific computational papers are simply referred to as spx, spxdy or sdx hybrids to express their nature instead of more specific integer values.

 Isovalent hybridisation

 Although ideal hybrid orbitals can be useful, in reality, most bonds require orbitals of intermediate character.
 This requires an extension to include flexible weightings of atomic orbitals of each type (s, p, d) and allows for a quantitative depiction of the bond formation when the molecular geometry deviates from ideal bond angles.
 The amount of p-character is not restricted to integer values; i.e., hybridizations like sp2.5 are also readily described.

-The hybridization of bond orbitals is determined by Bent's rule: "Atomic character concentrates in orbitals directed towards electropositive substituents".
+The hybridization of bond orbitals is determined by Bent's rule: "Atomic s character concentrates in orbitals directed towards electropositive substituents".

-Molecules with lone pairs

 For molecules with lone pairs, the bonding orbitals are isovalent spx hybrids.
 For example, the two bond-forming hybrid orbitals of oxygen in water can be described as sp4.0 to give the interorbital angle of 104.5°.
 This means that they have 20% s character and 80% p character and does not imply that a hybrid orbital is formed from one s and four p orbitals on oxygen since the 2p subshell of oxygen only contains three p orbitals.
-The shapes of molecules with lone pairs are: